 Obviously, this is not the full list of causes of elevator accidents.
 These are the most common types of elevator accidents, which can cause injury or even death:

 You may be surprised to hear this, but escalators are responsible for more injuries than elevators.
 As a matter of fact, you are 15 times more likely to sustain an injury while riding an escalator than while riding an elevator.

 Fact: Each year, more than 10,000 Americans sustain injuries while riding an escalator.

 Let’s review some of the most common causes of escalator accidents in Pennsylvania:

 Determining liability in an elevator or escalator accident is not as easy as it might seem.
-Seeking legal advice from a Philadelphia premises liability lawyer is your best course of action to recover damages and get compensation for your injury sustained while riding an escalator or elevator.
+Seeking legal advice from a Philadelphia premises liability attorney is your best course of action to recover damages and get compensation for your injury sustained while riding an escalator or elevator.

 Get a free consultation by contacting Dan Doyle Law Group.
 Call our offices at 215-987-3730.